Clarkson Golden Knights women's ice hockey: Seasons 2003–04 to 2007–08

-While men's ice hockey has existed for a long time at Clarkson University as an NCAA Division I sport, women's ice hockey had only existed at Clarkson as a varsity sport from 1974–1984, long before the women's game was at all formalized.
+While men's ice hockey has existed for a long time at Clarkson University as an NCAA Division I sport, women's ice hockey had only existed at Clarkson as a varsity sport from 1974 to 1984, long before the women's game was at all formalized.
 During the varsity era, the team posted a record of 77–72–3.
 A club team started in the 1995–96 season and existed until the sport regained varsity status.
 As neither the university nor the NCAA consider the original varsity team or the club team continuous with the current one all statistics and records do not carry over from either era.

 In 2003, Clarkson announced that it would, for the first time, field a Division I women's ice hockey team.
 Under head coach Rick Seeley, the team began play in the 2003–04 season.
 Playing as an independent, the team was able to post a respectable 16–12–3 despite being composed almost entirely of freshmen.
 For the 2004–05 season, Clarkson entered the ECAC (at the time known as the ECACHL), where it has played ever since.
 Despite struggling somewhat in its first year in the league, Clarkson was able to finish in 8th place in the conference and claim the final spot in the conference tournament, where it would be eliminated in the quarterfinals in two games by top-seeded and eventual conference champion Harvard.